Beams, Beers & Backstories

 8. The Kilpeck Inn, Kilpeck

-Just a stones-throw from Kilpeck's most famous outpost, it's beautiful Romanesque church, lies its Inn, which has held a central role in village life for over 250 years.
+Just a stones-throw from Kilpeck's most famous outpost, its beautiful Romanesque church, lies its Inn, which has held a central role in village life for over 250 years.

 Rooms: Yes